-In April 2011, SCY announced a general progress report on the project which outlined a series of environmental work steps designed to advance the Environmental Impact Study ("EIS").
+In April of 2011, SCY announced a general progress report on the project which outlined a series of environmental work steps designed to advance the Environmental Impact Study ("EIS").
 Work steps included both ground and surface water assessments, along with other assessments of Aboriginal, ecology, traffic, noise and air quality matters.

-All of this work has subsequently been completed, including 8 water bores with ongoing test monitoring equipment, and reports on the various other targeted assessments, without material issues in any area.
-An aerial photography and contour mapping program was also completed, to support the feasibility study work regarding location of site facilities.
+All of this work has subsequently been completed, including eight water bores with ongoing test monitoring equipment, and reports on the various other targeted assessments, without material issues in any area.
+An aerial photography and contour mapping program was also completed, to support feasibility study work regarding location of site facilities.

-On January 18, 2012, SCY announced that that key elements of environmental site work on the Nyngan Scandium Project had been completed and a Conceptual Project Development Plan ("CPDP") submitted to the NSW, Australia state regulators.
+On January 18, 2012 SCY announced that that key elements of environmental site work on the Nyngan Scandium Project have been completed and a Conceptual Project Development Plan (CPDP) submitted to the NSW, Australia state regulators.
 The CPDP submission forms the basis for an Environmental Impact Study ("EIS"), the foundation environmental document required for a mining permit in the state.

-Specific EIS and property work, contained in the CPDP completed year end 2011:
+Specific EIS and property work, contained in the CPDP, completed by year end 2011 were as follows: